SEATTLE EMPLOYMENT LAW ATTORNEYSRequest your consultation

 Contact a Seattle Sexual Harassment Attorney

 Workplace sexual harassment can change your life.
 You do not have to bring a claim against an employer alone.
 Contact the Seattle employment law attorneys from the law firm of Zoldan Law Group PLLC to help you with your decision and the next steps forward.
 Our Arizona employment lawyers have significant legal experience and can help you go up against the perpetrator and/or your employer in Washington state while safeguarding your rights and best interests.
 We can help with EEOC claims, mediation, arbitration and/or lawsuits.
 We have years of experience and a long track record of winning sexual harassment claims on behalf of our clients.
-Call (480) 442-3410 for a free consultation with one our sexual harassment attorneys today.
+Call (480) 442-3410 for a consultation with one our sexual harassment attorneys today.